coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-09-get-an-element-from-linkedlist.md

 ---
 layout: post
-title: "How To Get An ELement From LinkedList?"
+title: "How To Get An Element From LinkedList?"
 author: gaurav
 categories: [Collections, LinkedList]
 toc: true